seohyeonlee2020/audio-converter/README.md

 This project operates at the intersection of several questions:

-**On sampling:** If musical sampling recontextualizes audio, what happens when we sample across modalities?
-Is it still sampling if the source is unrecognizable?
+ - On sampling: If hip-hop sampling recontextualizes music, what happens when we sample across modalities?
+Is it still sampling if the outcome passes through a different format?

-**On ownership**: Who has the right to claim work coming out of this system?
+ - On ownership: Who has the right to claim work coming out of this system?
 The person who created the original audio?
 This system itself?
 The user?

-**On translation:** Every conversion (audio→visual→audio) is interpretive, not neutral.
-The technical choices we make about how to read data determine what meaning survives the translation.
+ - On translation: Every conversion (audio→visual→audio) is interpretive, not neutral.
+The technical choices I make about how to read data determine what meaning survives the translation.

-**On computing as medium:** ML systems don't distinguish between audio and visual data—both are just arrays.
-This project makes that abstraction tangible, using the interchangeability of data as creative material.
+ - On computing as artistic medium: AI/ML systems don't distinguish between audio and visual data.
+Both are multidimensional arrays.
+I exploited this interchangeability as a creative opening.

-**On multiplicity:** The same source can yield infinite interpretations.
-Different conversion methods extract different "meanings" from identical data.
-This multiplicity isn't a bug—it's the core investigation.
+ - On multiplicity: Different conversion methods extract different "meanings" from identical data.

 ---